 WHAT TO READ: BAHRAINI AUTHORS

-A tribute to the author's grandmother, this is a novel about a woman, Khadeeja, who entered into an arranged marriage at the age of twelve, had nine children and whose husband left her when she was pregnant with the ninth.
+"Yummah" is a tribute to the author's grandmother.
+The novel is about a woman, Khadeeja, who entered into an arranged marriage at the age of twelve, had nine children and whose husband left her when she was pregnant with the ninth.
 Enduring various tragedies in her life, she managed to pull through, have a positive spirit and survive to have numerous grandchildren and great-grandchildren.
-Her husband, who left her for a better life, returns after many years , filled with regret and in a wheelchair.
-Though Khadeeja was hurt and angry she opens her arms for him with love and forgiveness, watching him die in her arms.
+Her husband, who left her for a better life, returns after many years , filled with regret and in poor health.
+Though Khadeeja was hurt and angry she opens her arms to him with love and forgiveness, and watches him die in her arms.
 The story moves briskly, covering an entire lifetime in 191 pages.

 The author was born in Bahrain, educated in the United states, and lives in Jeddah, Saudi Arabia.

 "QuixotiQ" explores the emptiness of modern existence through the eyes of several characters who are hoping to turn their lives around and escape the mundane being.
 The author has vivid imagination but the writing and editing is lacking in this book.

 The author was born and lives in Bahrain.
 QuixotiQ is his debut novel that earned him the 2005 Bahrain Outstanding Book of the Year Award.
 Al Saeed has also published collections of essays and short stories.
 His short story, The Red Hand, is available for free in Apple's iBookstore.